 Keystroke: Ctrl + f

 The Find dialog can be used to search for a particular word or phrase in your document.
-When View: Codes is toggled on, you can search for codes, text, or a mixture of the two.
+In addition, if the mode View: Codes is toggled on, you can search for codes, text, or a mixture of the two.

 The dialog contains seven controls.